Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Kaplan Bar Review Cost

-Evaluation Of The Kaplan Bar Coursework
+Evaluation of The Kaplan Bar Coursework

-Your syllabus (which doubles as the online dashboard) will serve as the backbone of your course.
+The syllabus (which doubles as the online dashboard) serves as the backbone of the course.
 It directs you to all of daily tasks and serves as a jumping off point for practice.
-Everyday you will be assigned 5-7 hours of work across several tasks.
-These daily tasks generally span four main categories – Learn, Practice, Review, and Catch Up.

 A typical Kaplan MBE practice question